Faculty & Staff

 Kathryn B. Friedman

-Professor of North American Arctic Policy
+Professor of North American Arctic Policy, ACT1 Federal

 Dr. Kathryn Bryk Friedman serves in a consultative capacity as the North American Arctic Policy Advisor to the Ted Stevens Center for Arctic Security Studies and as a Global Fellow at the Woodrow Wilson International Center for Scholars (Canada Institute).
 Kathryn is a recognized foreign policy expert, with two decades of experience collaborating with and advising US, Canadian, and European government officials on security, defense, borders, and migration.
 Her work sits at the intersection of law, security, defense, and geopolitics.
 Prior to supporting the Stevens Center, she served on the faculty at the University at Buffalo where she directed a law and policy program focused on North America.